shahriar-math1364/data-science-/Project3/readme.md

 ## Model Building

+**Wavelet Transformation:** Before model training, a critical step in feature extraction involves applying Wavelet Transform to the preprocessed images.
+Wavelet Transformation decomposes an image into different frequency sub-bands, effectively capturing both spatial and frequency information.
+This allows the model to discern intricate patterns in the image which might be challenging to capture with raw pixel values alone.

-Various classification algorithms were used:
+Various classification algorithms were then applied to the wavelet-transformed features:
-- Support Vector Machines (SVM)
+- **Support Vector Machines (SVM):** SVMs are especially suited for high dimensional data, making them an excellent choice for image data post-wavelet transformation.
-- Random Forest
+- **Random Forest**
-- Logistic Regression
+- **Logistic Regression**
-- K-Nearest Neighbors (KNN)
+- **K-Nearest Neighbors (KNN)**
-- Decision Trees
+- **Decision Trees**

 **Hyperparameter Tuning:** Grid Search Cross Validation was utilized for each algorithm to identify the optimal set of hyperparameters.
 Here is the result of the Grid Search: